macCesar/purgeTSS/docs/configuring-guide.md

 > purgetss b
 ```

-It will generate a new `tailwind.tss` file inside the `purgetss` folder, with the attributes defined in `./purgetss/config.js`.
+It will generate a new `tailwind.tss` file with every attribute defined in `./purgetss/config.js`.

 **After generating your custom `tailwind.tss` file.
-You can use any of the generated classes, `purgeTSS` will parse this file instead of the default Tailwind file.**
+You can use any of the generated classes, `purgeTSS` will parse this file instead of Tailwind's default file.**

 ## Configuration file example
-- **For the modifier keys, you can use any name or convention you want**.
+- **For the modifier keys, you can use any name or convention you want.
+For example: '.my-custom-class', or '.anotherCustomClassName'**.
 - For `Titanium` constants, `Alloy Configuration Values` or `Global Variables` always enclose them in quotes.
 - For `color` values, you can use `hex`, `8-digit hex`, `rgb(R,G,B)`, `rgba(R,G,B,A)`, `transparent` or any of the standard color names.
 - For `spacing` values, you can use different type of units: `rem`, `%`, `px` or `dp`.
-  - `percentages` - This values will be passed on without any conversion.
+  - `percentages` - These values are passed without any conversion.
   - `rem` - Values in rem will be converted with this little formula: `remValue * 16`.
-  - `dp` and `px` - For these values, the unit type will be removed and the value will be left.
-Except for your custom classes where pixel units will be maintained.
+  - `dp` and `px` - For these values, the unit type will be removed and the value will remain intact.
+Except the pixel units in your custom classes will remain the same.

 ```javascript
 // ./purgetss/config.js